lynnpepin/yodalist/README.md

 ## Install

-There are two ways to use this package:
+There are three ways to use this package:

-1. Simply copy-and-paste the `yodalist.py` file to your project.
+1. Simply copy-and-paste the `src/yodalist.py` file to your project.

-2.
+2. (todo) Install via PIP

+3. (todo) Build and install on your own.

 ## Usage